 \section{Introduction}

 The well-known Navier-Stokes equations govern the motion of a single-phase fluid.
-However, in the case of two-phase fluids, chemical reactions, phase changes, and migration between phases' substances become significant and cannot be ignored.
-J.\ W.\ Cahn and J.~E.\ Hilliard were the first to formulate mathematical equations that describe phase separation in a binary fluid \cite{cahn1958free}.
+However, in the case of two-phase fluids, chemical reactions, phase changes, and mass transfer between phases become significant and cannot be ignored.
+J. W. Cahn and J. E. Hilliard were the first to derive mathematical equations that describe phase separation in a binary fluid \cite{cahn1958free}.
 Here we investigate generalizations that combine the Cahn-Hilliard equation with equations that describe the dynamics of fluid flow, referred to as Cahn-Hilliard-Navier-Stokes (CHNS) systems.
-The purpose of CHNS systems is to describe the hydrodynamic properties of a mixture of two phases.
+CHNS systems are designed to describe the hydrodynamic properties of a two-phase mixture.
 The phenomenon of material transport along an interface is known as the Marangoni effect.
 The presence of a surface tension gradient naturally induces the migration of particles, moving from regions of low tension to those of high tension.
-This gradient can be triggered by a concentration gradient (or also a temperature gradient).
+This gradient can be induced by a concentration gradient or alternatively a temperature gradient.
 In two-phase theory, the interface between phases is regarded as being diffuse.
-According to the work of Taylor \& Cahn \cite{taylor-cahn98}, one can model the diffuse interface by a single order parameter, say $\phi$, with a free energy functional,
+According to the work of Taylor \& Cahn \cite{taylor-cahn98}, one can model the diffuse interface by a single order parameter, say $\phi$, with a functional of free energy,

 where $\Gamma$ is a homogeneous function of degree one that maps a vector to a real number.
 More details will be provided later in this section.
 Here, $V$ can be any nonnegative function that equals zero at $\phi = \pm1$, and $\epsilon$ is a small parameter that approaches zero in the sharp-interface limit.
 We choose the order parameter $\phi$ to represent the concentration.